sbuggay/sbuggay.github.io/source/_posts/half-life-1.md

 - Doors cannot be opened with the `use` key.
 - Items cannot be picked up with the `use` key.
 - Weapon impact particles appear on skybox textures.
+- Autoswitching to newly picked up weapons.

 It's likely that some of these were intentional design decisions made by the developers, but it would be nice to at least have the option.

 Luckily for us, Valve open sourced the goldsrc engine in 2013.
 You can find the official repo on GitHub here: [https://github.com/ValveSoftware/halflife](https://github.com/ValveSoftware/halflife).
+In this post we will take a look at some of these issues and see if we can mitigate them.

 ### Enemy corpses block player movement until their death animation is done.
 ----